-These potential buy and sell signals are graphically represented in the chart of the E-mini S&P 500 Futures contract shown below:
+These potential buy and sell signals are graphically represented in Chart 2, shown below:

 More Conservative Playing the Bands

-However, in the chart below, the more conservative approach might have prevented many painful losses.
+However, in Chart 3 below, the more conservative approach might have prevented many painful losses.

 Also, some traders might exit their long or short entries when price touches the 20-day moving average.

-The chart of Wal-Mart (WMT) below shows two such Bollinger Band breakouts:
+Chart 3 below, Wal-Mart (WMT), shows two such Bollinger Band breakouts:

-Bollinger Band Breakout through Resistance Potential Buy Signal
+Potential Buy Signal: Bollinger Band Breakout Through Resistance

 Similarly, a trader might sell when price breaks below the lower Bollinger Band.
-A trader might use other confirming indicators as well, such as a support line being broken; this is shown in the example above of Wal-Mart stock breaking below support.
+A trader might use other confirming indicators as well, such as a support line being broken, as shown in Chart 3 above of Wal-Mart stock breaking below support.

 This strategy is discussed by the man who created Bollinger Bands, John Bollinger.

 Bollinger Bands can also be used to determine the direction and the strength of the trend.
-The chart below of the E-mini S&P 500 Futures contract shows a strong upward trend:
+Chart 4 below of the E-mini S&P 500 Futures contract shows a strong upward trend: